Introducing cats and dogs

-The process of introducing your new cat to your resident dog should not be rushed.
+The process of introducing your new cat to your dog should not be rushed.
 Read our advice on how to ensure the introduction goes as smoothly as possible.

 When you arrive home with your new cat, ensure that your dog is not waiting at the door as your cat needs time to recover from the journey and get used to their new surroundings.